Master your personal brand for career success

 What is a personal brand?

 Your personal brand is how you promote yourself.
-It is the combination of your skills, experience, and personality of how you want the world to see you.
+It is the combination of your skills, experience, and the way you want the world to see you.

 It’s the way you tell your personal story.
 It’s how you behave and speak.
 Your personal brand is what you stand for — your values, beliefs, and attitudes.

-It is about communicating who you are and what’s like to know you.
+It is about communicating who you are and what it’s like to know you.

-- Are you able to offer quality info, thoughts, and insights about the world?
+• Are you capable of offering quality info, thoughts, and insights about the world?

 Why should you care about personal branding?